 Yacht insurance (We advise you to take out your own individual travel insurance).

-On Greek Island Itineraries - Harbour, mooring, port and custom taxes and fees
+On Greek Island Itineraries - Harbour, mooring, port and customs taxes and fees

 Optional land tours and entrance fees to historical places and museums